apache/flink/docs/ops/jobmanager_high_availability.md

 With JobManager High Availability, you can recover from JobManager failures and thereby eliminate the *SPOF*.
 You can configure high availability for both **standalone** and **YARN clusters**.

-See more HA implementation details in [JobManager+High+Availability](https://cwiki.apache.org/confluence/display/FLINK/JobManager+High+Availability).
+See more HA implementation details in [JobManager High Availability](https://cwiki.apache.org/confluence/display/FLINK/JobManager+High+Availability) in the Flink wiki.

 ## Standalone Cluster High Availability